Badr-B

-The Badr-B (بدر-۲; also known as Badr-II, meaning Full Moon-2) is the second spacecraft and the first earth observation satellite launched into Earth orbit on 10 December 2001 at 09:15 by the SUPARCO — Pakistan's national space agency.
-Badr-B is a microsatellite, with a mass of ~70 kg, and contained the computerized system to conduct the studies on the gravity gradient.
-Badr-B is a research satellite to explore the upper atmosphere and the near space, and carried a large array of instruments for geophysical research.
+The Badr-B (بدر-۲; also known as Badr-II, meaning Full Moon-2) was Pakistan's second spacecraft and the first Earth observation satellite launched into Sun-synchronous orbit on 10 December 2001 at 09:15 by SUPARCO — Pakistan's national space agency.
+Badr-B was a microsatellite, weighing approximately 70 kg, and contained a computerized system to conduct studies on gravity gradients.
+Badr-B was a research satellite to explore the upper atmosphere and the near space, carrying a large array of instruments for geophysical research.

 The Badr-B payload was equipped with several CCD cameras, compact dosimeter, a telemetry system, charge detector and a temperature control unit.
-It is intended to complete and update the Islamabad Mission Control Center (IMCC), and to test the remote sensing CCD instruments.
+It is intended to complete and update the Islamabad Mission Control Center (IMCC) and to test the remote sensing CCD instruments.

 Launch history

-The Badr-B project was launched by Suparco in 1992, following the success of the Badr-I in 1990.
+The Badr-B project was launched by SUPARCO in 1992, following the success of the Badr-I in 1990.
 The programme was funded by Science Ministry and the construction of the programme was completed in Instrumentation Laboratories in Karachi.
 The United Kingdom's Space Innovations Limited, plc (SIL) also joined this programme in 1993 as it had constructed the instrumentation of this satellite.
 The Badr-B satellite mass was about 30% larger than the Badr-I. Most of the equipment was developed at the DESTO and the spacecraft designing took place in Instrumentation Laboratories in Karachi.
 Space Innovations Limited took contributed technical assistance required for assembling the Badr-B. A Mission control center was established at Islamabad where several supercomputers and its systems were installed by Space Innovations Limited.
 In 1995, a computer system and the system software was designed and installed by Pakistan Software Export Systems (PSES) while COMSATS helped installing the large computer screen at the Islamabad mission control center.
-Overall, the work on Badr-B was completed in 1996 by Suparco and it was originally planned to launch from Tilla Launch Complex but it was objected as the country had no launch facility at that time.
+Overall, the work on Badr-B was completed in 1996 by SUPARCO and it was originally planned to launch from Tilla Launch Complex but it was objected as the country had no launch facility at that time.
 The CCD cameras were developed by the Rutherford Appleton Laboratory (RAL) who took the interest in the development of the Badr-B in 1995.

 Badr-B was developed in 1996 but the delay of Russian space-rocket put the satellite on hold for more than 4 years.
 Abdul Qadeer Khan unsuccessfully attempted to launch the satellite from the Sonmiani Launch Complex using Ghauri-1 as the transportation vehicle which was denied by the government at that time.
 In 2001, the Air Force Strategic Command flew the Badr-B to Kazakhstan where it was launched from Baikonur Cosmodrome on 10 December 2001 abroad a Ukrainian Zenit-2 rocket.